 Trees are an important part of any garden landscaping.
 Recognizing and understanding the most common disease and environmental problems that affect trees in our area can help you assess and maintain the health of your trees.
 Following are some of the most common tree problems.
-Recognizing serious problems from just “cosmetic” problems is important.
+Recognizing serious problems from just “cosmetic” problems is important. |

 Leaf spots and sycamore anthracnose

 Leaf spots are common fungal problems.
 Few ever rise to a level of real concern.
-Generally, the tree still has lots of healthy leaf surface for photosynthesis.
+Generally, the tree still has lots of healthy leaf surfaces for photosynthesis.
 Most are just cosmetic and do not require treatment.
 The later in the season that leaf spots develop the less need for alarm.

 Anthracnose is a fungal disease that on most trees only attacks the leaves.
 An exception is on sycamore where it can also result in twig dieback.
 Sycamore anthracnose occurs early in the year and can result in severe defoliation but trees releaf without serious harm.
 Over time, however, dead twigs and reduced tree vigor can occur.